Patrick Cleburne: American Civil War

 Johnston withdrew his army from Bowling Green, Kentucky, through Tennessee, and into Mississippi before electing to attack the invading Union forces under Ulysses S. Grant.
-Cleburne served at the Battle of Shiloh, leading a brigade on left side of the Confederate line, as well as at the siege of Corinth.
+Cleburne served at the Battle of Shiloh, leading a brigade on the left side of the Confederate line, as well as at the siege of Corinth.
 That fall, Cleburne and his men were transported to Tennessee in preparation of Braxton Bragg's Confederate Heartland Offensive.
 In that campaign, Cleburne was loaned to Edmund Kirby Smith, whose smaller army led the invasion.
 At the Battle of Richmond (Kentucky), Cleburne was wounded in the face when a minie ball pierced his left cheek, smashed several teeth, and exited through his mouth, but he recovered in time to re-join Hardee and Bragg and participate in the Battle of Perryville.
 After the Army of Tennessee retreated to its namesake state in late 1862, Cleburne was promoted to division command and served at the Battle of Stones River, where his division advanced three miles as it routed the Union right wing and drove it back to the Nashville Pike and its final line of defense.
 He was promoted to major general on December 13.

 During the campaigns of 1863 in Tennessee, Cleburne and his soldiers fought at the Battle of Chickamauga.
 They successfully resisted a much larger Union force under Maj.
 Gen. William T. Sherman on the northern end of Missionary Ridge during the Battle of Missionary Ridge, and Joseph Hooker at the Battle of Ringgold Gap in northern Georgia, in which Cleburne's men again protected the Army of Tennessee as it retreated to Tunnel Hill, Georgia.
 Cleburne and his troops received an official Thanks from the Confederate Congress for their actions during this campaign.